SSDS-Croatia/SSDS-2018/Day-2/README.md

 ### Summer school of data science - Day 2

+Slides of the lecture can be found here: http://www.l3s.de/~anand/anand-split-summer-school.pdf

 Preparation for the second hands-on session consists of setting up a python environment using Anaconda and installing all necessary libraries.
 The procedure for this is as follows: